Sonia2016/DataVisualizationProject3/README.md

 <img width="752" alt="geneinfo" src="https://cloud.githubusercontent.com/assets/19417775/21077933/5418d5a4-bf21-11e6-8a38-9b8cfee653c2.png">

 ## Scatter plot - Patient infromation - Sonia
-By selecting the gene in the scatter plot we have the list of patient in two dimensions of number of mutations and also position (start and end positions) of the selected gene in those patients.
+By selecting the gene, the scatter plot we show the list of patients in two dimension, number of mutations and position (start and end positions) of the selected gene in those patients.

 <img width="906" alt="scatter-parallel-1" src="https://cloud.githubusercontent.com/assets/19417775/21077939/7154e892-bf21-11e6-8bc8-318cfed9795c.png">